hpi-epic/BP2021/README.md

 **WARNING**: Please keep in mind, that the `AUTHORIZATION_TOKEN` must be kept a secret, if it is revealed, you need to revoke it and set a new secret.
 Furthermore, think about using transport encryption to ensure that the token won't get stolen on the way.

-### 6.4.
-Websocket

-You can receive notifications on your website about stopped container by our websocket.
-Just run the `container_notification_websocket.py` file in `/docker`.
-The websocket will run on port 8001.
-Your webserver will automatically connect to this websocket.
-Whenever a container is exited you will receive a push notification in your interface.

-#### Troubleshooting Websocket

-Check in the developer console of your favorite browser if the connection is established.
-It might read "cannot connect to the websocket due to `ERR_CERT_AUTHORITY_INVALID` or similar".
-This is caused by self signed certificates.
-Open a new tab and enter the address of the websocket server, but with `https` protocol instead of `wss`.
-Accept the risk and continue.

 ## 7. Tensorboard